1st place || 2018

 The next day, the mailman knocked on the door.
 He handed Rose’s mother a letter.

 “Thank you.
 Would you like to stay for tea?”

 “No, thank you, ma’am,” he replied cheerfully.
 “I’ve got to be on my way.”
 He left whistling a merry tune.

 Rose’s mother read the address and handed it to her husband.

 Rose’s father opened it, read it, and shouted, “Praise the Lord!
 Mary, Rose, listen to this!
 Bill lost his job at the factory, and he wants to move to our farm!
 He’ll help with the chores, and with both of us working together, we’ll get lots of work done!
 God has answered our prayers!”

 “Oh, David, it’s so wonderful!
 Let’s see, I’ll organize a party, so he can meet our friends.”

 “Mama, can I invite Mr. Paul?” asked Rose.
 She thought, love your neighbor as yourself.

 Rose skipped out the door and her heart felt as light as a feather.

 Karissa likes to read books, go on hikes, and play outside.
 She also enjoys her four siblings and traveling.
-She has been to 26 states and also Canada and Togo, West Africa.
-One thing she likes to do in her free time is to write stories.
+She has visited twenty-six states as well as Canada and Togo, West Africa.
+She likes to write stories in her free time.